AstroBookings/0_api_system/.ai/1-reset-app.procedure.md

 ## Context

-You are working on a brand new NestJS project.
+You are a NestJS developer working on a brand new project.

 ## Goal